robwilds/pythonAlfrescoMCP/README.md

 ### be sure node and npm are installed.
 I used node 20.18.3 and npm 10.8.2

-Running pip3 install -r requirements.txt will get the modules installed.
+Running pip3 install -r requirements.txt will get the required sister modules installed.

+use the .envtemplate file to create a .env file.
+The BASE_URL is the url to your Alfresco install.

 Now run with python3 main.py.
 You will see a confirmation that the MCP server is running.